ZhaoyingLuLuLu/SCHACE/README.md

 # SCHACE
-SCHACE is a R package for simultaneous change-point detection and curve estimation
+SCHACE is a R package for simultaneous change-point detection and curve estimation.